csx2hen/Parachuting/README.md

-# Parachute
+# Diving

 ## Introduction
-This is a game that a skydiving enthusiast need to avoid obstacles in the sky and try to land successfully.
-In this game, you will play the role of parachutist and use the keyboard to control movement of the character.
-At the beginning of the game, the player begins landing.
-There are some flying obstacles which the player requires to keep away from during the game.
+This is a game that a diving enthusiast need to avoid obstacles in the water and try to dive deeper.
+In this game, you will play the role of diver and use the keyboard to control movement of the character.
+At the beginning of the game, the player begins diving and has full field of vision.
+There are some floating or swiming obstacles which the player requires to keep away from during the game.
 The game will fail if the player crashes into them.
-The player wins when the parachutist lands successfully.
+The player's maximum depth will be recorded.

 ## Goals
 - [ ] Use the keyboard to control role's movement
 - [ ] Generate obstacles randomly
+- [ ] Adjust the field of vision according to depth
 - [ ] Display a scoreboard
 - [ ] Contain various obstacles over time
 - [ ] Adjust speed of the game